noutram/OverridingTraitsWithSwift/README.md

 The "01-UsingStoryBoard" branch removes much of the boiler-plate code for the view controller container.
 This is rather convenient, but is now tied to 'containing' a UISplitViewController.
 I would need to re-think this a bit to make it more generic.

+The "02-StaticMasterTable" branch removes uses a static table as a master view, and shows seperate detail view controllers for each selection (as opposed to the same controller, but with different data)